-Level: 3 Range: 30' Duration: Until geas is completed or spell is dispelled Casting time: 1 round Save: Will vs. spell check
+Range: 30' Duration: Until geas is completed or spell is dispelled

-The caster places a magical compulsion upon one or more individuals, forcing them to undertake a great quest or task, or else suffer misfortune.
+General: The caster places a magical compulsion upon one or more individuals, forcing them to undertake a great quest or task or suffer misfortune.
 The imposed geas can be to the benefit of others or to the detriment of the afflicted creatures.
 Tasks cannot be entirely suicidal, however, and there must always be at least a slim chance the target can successfully complete its given task.
 The imparted geas can be lifted by the caster at any time he chooses, but should the caster die without lifting the enchantment, only completing the quest or magical dispelling will liberate the subject from his compulsion.
 Geases are not curses and are unaffected by remove curse.